InformationArchitecture-YU/M12_Assignment/README.md

 ![](./images/screenshot_9.png)

-- **Step 2.** Using the Athena documentation, add a partition to your table based on FormType.

 **Confirmation: Save a screenshot of your output indicating you have completed this portion of the assignment**

 ## Part IV.
 Answer questions by querying your data: